rocklyve/praktikum_ISE/README.md

 Choose your IDE and import the project as a maven project.
 Afterwards, execute the tests in the IDE.

+## Tests + Results
+The tests are located in the `src/test/java` folder.
+For both PMD and Sonarqube, there are tests for the rules existing for the corresponding tool.
+For each of the two tools, a `@BeforeAll` method is called, which will initialize the tool and analyze the files to test.
+The results are mapped into an `issues` object.
+For the Sonarqube tests, the results are available as a `Result` object, which is afterwards mapped to the `issues` object.
+For the PMD tests, the results are written to a `json` file, which is afterwards mapped to the `issues` object.

+After the `@BeforeAll` method is finished, the tests can be executed, which will iterate trough the `issues` object and check if there are issues for the test scenario.

+Due to the tests being parameterized tests, each test execution will get the relevant rules from the `getTestTypeParameters` function as a Stream.

+After all tests are executed, the `@AfterAll` method will be called, which deletes the `issues` object.

 ## Rules

 The rules are based on the rulesets from Sonarqube and PMD.